 In NSW, retailers can choose whether to offer solar feed-in tariffs to their customers, and the level of the solar feed-in tariff they offer.

-Consumers should compare a solar feed-in tariff offered by a retailer to our benchmarks to see if that solar feed-in tariff is reasonable.
+Consumers can compare a solar feed-in tariff offered by a retailer to our benchmarks to see if the solar feed-in tariff is reasonable.

 We have published our solar feed-in tariff benchmark ranges for 2024-25.
-You can see our benchmark ranges for 2024-25 here IPART’s solar feed-in tariff benchmarks.
+You can see these benchmark ranges here IPART’s solar feed-in tariff benchmarks.

 We have also published a dashboard that shows the solar feed-in tariff offers available in the NSW and how they compare to our benchmark range.
 Use our Solar feed-in tariff dashboard.